hayleyygregg/AAD116/design-journal.md

 > “I hear and I forget.
 I see and I remember.
 I do and I understand.” - Confucius

-I liked this quote as it not only describes me as I have a head like a sieve, but it explains how the best way to learn is through activly doing.
-Here is a good post with some more of Confucius quotes with written explaination <a href="http://www.myrkothum.com/confucius-says-the-top-10-quotes-by-confucius/" title="View more Confucius quotes">myrkothum.com</a>.
+I liked this quote as it not only describes me as I have a head like a sieve, but it explains how the best way to learn is through actively doing.
+Here is a good post with some more of Confucius quotes with written explanation <a href="http://www.myrkothum.com/confucius-says-the-top-10-quotes-by-confucius/" title="View more Confucius quotes">myrkothum.com</a>.

 'Generative Design' was mentioned and I wasn't sure what it was, so I researched it to learn that it is a design method that uses Algorithms (<a href="http://en.wikipedia.org/wiki/Generative_Design" title="Find out more about Generative Design">Read more</a>) which is interesting to know for future projects.
 The importance of side projects was expressed as it is a great way to have fun and be creative, which could end up making you successful like <a href="http://jessicahische.is/anoversharer" title="Who's this?">Jessica Hische</a>!

 We were given a 'Type Tile' project, a 3x3 grid of different typefaces from different periods of history.
-Being a big fan of typeography, I am excited to get stuck into it!
-After class me and a small group of friends went to the library, which im ashamed to say I have not used before (my bad!) but I decided to get out of my comfort zone as i'm not a huge fan of reading and hire out some books which I thought could help inspire and educate me:
+Being a big fan of typography, I am excited to get stuck into it!
+After class me and a small group of friends went to the library, which I'm ashamed to say I have not used before (my bad!) but I decided to get out of my comfort zone as I'm not a huge fan of reading and hire out some books which I thought could help inspire and educate me:

 * The Elements of Typographic Style - Robert Bringhurst
 * The alphabet and elements of lettering - Goudy, Frederic W.